Death Classification: Line of Duty Death

 Officer Concialdi returned fire, using his six shot revolver, and struck Jamison five times.
 At this point, two of the lockup keepers had rushed over at the sound of the gunfire.
 Lockup Keeper George Scholz was able to seize the gun from Jamison as he tried to make good his escape.
 Officers’ Lukaszewski and Concialdi were rushed to Presbyterian St. Luke Hospital.
 Officer Lukaszewski died at 5:10 a.m. on June 30, 1957.
 Officer Concialdi survived the shooting and would recover.
 Jamison was also taken to Presbyterian St. Luke Hospital where he died at 3:40 a.m. on June 30, 1957.

 Investigators learned that Jamison was a registered guest at the hotel where he was arrested.
 He was registered under the name Lamar Simmons.
 Jamison’s RAP Sheet contained three arrests for robbery and a disorderly conduct.

-Officer Lukaszewski was waked at Kringas and Marzullo Funeral Home located at 5400 West Harrison Street and his funeral mass was held at Precious Blood Church located at 2248 West Washington Boulevard.
+Officer Lukaszewski was waked at Kringas and Marzullo Funeral Home located at 5400 West Harrison Street.
+His funeral mass was held at Precious Blood Church located at 2248 West Washington Boulevard.
 He was laid to rest on July 5, 1957 in St. Joseph Cemetery, 3100 North Thatcher Avenue, River Grove, Illinois.
-His grave is located in Lot N 3' 164, Block --, Section II.
+His grave is located in Lot N 3′ 164, Block –, Section II.

 Patrolman Michael E. Lukaszewski, born August 16, 1934, received his Probationary Appointment to the Chicago Police Department on November 16, 1955.